shellphish/ictf-website/index.md

 In 2015, the iCTF followed a novel design: in order to participate, the teams had to provide a vulnerable service that would become part of the competition.
 As a result, the 2015 iCTF featured 35 new services (and 35 teams) and tested a new set of skills, in addition to attack and defense: the ability to create a well-balanced vulnerable service.

-In 2016, the we decided to permanently move the competition to March (and since the decision was made in October, there was no iCTF event in that year).
+In 2016, we decided to permanently move the competition to March (and since the decision was made in October, there was no iCTF event in that year).

 In March 2017, the iCTF was run using Amazon Web Services (Amazon's cloud).
 All components were run in an enclave, and the competition, for the first time, was open to the world, resulting in more than 280 teams participating.